cortexproject/cortex/docs/operations/scalable-query-frontend.md

 For every query frontend the querier adds a [configurable number of concurrent workers](https://github.com/cortexproject/cortex/blob/1797adfed2979f6096c3305b0dc9162c1ec0c046/pkg/querier/worker/worker.go#L212) which are each capable of executing a query.
-Therefore, scaling the query frontend impacts the amount of work each individual querier is attempting to do at any given time.
+Each worker is connected to a single query frontend instance, therefore scaling up the query frontend impacts the amount of work each individual querier is attempting to do at any given time.

 Scaling up may cause a querier to attempt more work than they are configured for due to restrictions such as memory and cpu limits.
 Additionally, the PromQL engine itself is limited in the number of queries it can do as configured by the `-querier.max-concurrent` parameter.